Sina-Kashanchi/nginx-2420/README.md

 `sudo vim /web/html/nginx-2420/index.html`

-Paste the provided HTML content into the file, save, and exit the editor.
+We paste the provided HTML content into the file, save, and exit the editor.
 # Step 4: Configuring Nginx
 Creating a Server Block

 Nginx configuration for your project should be in its own file, not in the main nginx.conf.
 Create a new configuration file in /etc/nginx/sites-available and symlink it to /etc/nginx/sites-enabled to enable it:

 `sudo mkdir -p /etc/nginx/sites-available /etc/nginx/sites-enabled`